Gmagon/src.gmagon.com/source/guide/xls2csv/convert-excel-to-tab-delimited-csv.md

-layout: Convert Excel spreadsheets to tab delimited CSV
+layout: guide
-title: Convert Excel files to comma delimited CSV on Mac
+title: Convert Excel spreadsheets to tab delimited CSV
 keywords: convert Excel spreadsheets to tab delimited CSV, save an Excel spreadsheet as a tab delimited CSV, create tab delimited CSV files from Excel spreadsheets
 description: We write this article to help those who are looking for a way to convert Excel spreadsheets to tab delimited CSV files.
 ---
 We write this article to help those who are looking for a way to convert Excel spreadsheets to tab delimited CSV files.
 ![](../img/excel-to-csv-mac.jpg)